-The Company's auditors, KPMG Audit Plc, have expressed their willingness to continue in office.
-In accordance with Section 489 of the Companies Act 2006, resolutions for the reappointment of KPMG Audit Plc as auditors of the Company, and to authorise the Directors to determine their remuneration, are to be proposed at the forthcoming Annual General Meeting.
+The Company's auditor, KPMG Audit Plc, has notified the Company that it is not seeking reappointment due to a planned transfer of its business to its parent entity, KPMG LLP.
+In accordance with Section 485 of the Companies Act, resolutions for the appointment of KPMG LLP as auditor of the Company, and to authorise the Directors to determine its remuneration, are to be proposed at the forthcoming Annual General Meeting.

-Statement of Disclosure of Information to Auditors
+Statement of Disclosure of Information to the Auditor

-The Directors who held office at the date of approval of this Directors' Report confirm that, so far as they each are aware there is no relevant audit information of which the Company's auditors are unaware, and each Director has taken all the steps he ought to have taken as a Director to make himself aware of any relevant audit information and to establish that the Company's auditors are aware of that information.
+The Directors who held office at the date of approval of this Directors' Report confirm that, so far as they each are aware there is no relevant audit information of which the Company's auditor is unaware, and each Director has taken all the steps he ought to have taken as a Director to make himself aware of any relevant audit information and to establish that the Company's auditor is aware of that information.